joshuali7536/LennahSSG/README.md

 1. Clone the repo
 2. Get the absolute path of the LennahSSG.exe (e.g. ***C:\Users\\\<Your Name>\LennahSSG\Debug\LennahSSG.exe***)
 3. Add the text file or folder of text files to the same location
-4. Open the console and enter the path followed by an arugment
+4. Open the console and enter the path followed by an argument

 ## Arguments
 Argument | Description